wacncontent/CustomizeTool/output/articles/cdn/cdn-overview.md

 ##Caching content from Azure storage

 Once the CDN is enabled on a Azure storage account, any blobs that are in public containers and are available for anonymous access will be cached via the CDN.
 Only blobs that are publicly available can be cached with the Azure CDN.
 To make a blob publicly available for anonymous access, you must denote its container as public.
 Once you do so, all blobs within that container will be available for anonymous read access.
 You have the option of making container data public as well, or restricting access only to the blobs within it.
-See [Restrict Access to Containers and Blobs](/documentation/articles/storage-manage-access-to-resources) for information on managing access control for containers and blobs.
+See [Restrict Access to Containers and <!-- deleted by customization Blobs](/documentation/articles/storage-manage-access-to-resources) --><!-- keep by customization: begin --> Blobs](http://msdn.microsoft.com/zh-cn//library/azure/dd179354.aspx) <!-- keep by customization: end --> for information on managing access control for containers and blobs.

 For best performance, use CDN edge caching for delivering blobs less than 10 GB in size.